NIHL South Division 1: NIHL National Cup

 Group matches are two home, two away, against the other teams for a total of eight games.
 The top two sides move to quarter-finals to be held in early 2018.

-However, this only lasted one season, before being replace by the Britton Cup, which is solely for clubs in the division and runs alongside with early league fixtures counting as results for both the league and cup.
+However, this only lasted one season, before being replace by the Britton Cup, which is solely for clubs in the division and runs alongside early league fixtures counting as results for both the league and cup.
 The teams are split into two groups, with the top two from each group going onto the semi-finals.
 Chelmsford Chieftains won the 2024/25 edition, beating Slough Jets 9-5 on aggregate.

 2016-17 standings

 The last season featuring the old division structure was 2016-17, and finished with Chelmsford Chieftains topping the table.